AHemanthika/BloodViscoVelocityPINN/README.md

-# Physics Informed Neural Network - PINN
+#  BloodViscoVelocityPINN - A Physics-informed Neural Network to Estimate Blood Flow Velocity, Viscosity and Density Using Blood Pressure Data.

-This repo contains working code implementation of paper [Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations](https://doi.org/10.1016/j.jcp.2018.10.045).
+This repo contains working code implementation BloodViscoVelocityPINN model.
+This work is inspired from paper [Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations](https://doi.org/10.1016/j.jcp.2018.10.045).

-The code is built using pytorch package
+The code is built using pytorch package in python.
+Refer Report.pdf to get gist of the work.

 One can refer original implementation of PINN [here](https://github.com/maziarraissi/PINNs)